 Project Time Management Processes

-In PMBOK, time management includes seven processes that you may work through once or multiple times (common among multi-phase projects) during the life of a project.
+In the PMBOK Guide, time management includes seven processes that you may work through once or multiple times (common among multi-phase projects) during the life of a project.
 Here are the seven processes:

 1 - Planning Schedule Management: At the start of the project, you gather documents and procedures necessary for determining your schedule.
 The output is generally the project management plan.
 Inputs for this phase include the following documents: